Micro-local analysis of contact Anosov flows and band structure of the Ruelle spectrum: Micro-local analysis of a non vanishing vector field

 \begin{rem} From now on we will often use the knowledge about Bargmann transform that is summarized in Section \ref{sec:Bargmann-transform-and} of the appendix and we ask the readers to check the notation and their knowledge.
 We will often refer to this Section \ref{sec:Bargmann-transform-and}. \end{rem}

 We first introduce a definition that will be used to express that some operator $R$ is ``under control'' or ``negligible'' in our analysis.
-It will means that the Schwartz kernel of $\mathcal{T}R\mathcal{T}^{*}$ decays very fast outside the graph of $\tilde{\phi}^{t}$ defined in (\ref{eq:lifted_flow}) and that on the graph, the Schwartz kernel is bounded by some given function $a\left(\rho\right)$.
+It will mean that the Schwartz kernel of $\mathcal{T}R\mathcal{T}^{\dagger}$ decays very fast outside the graph of $\tilde{\phi}^{t}$ defined in (\ref{eq:lifted_flow}) and moreover that on the graph, the Schwartz kernel is bounded by the polynomial growth $\left\langle \left|\rho\right|\right\rangle ^{m}$.